extemporelang/extemporelang.github.io/_docs/guides/making-an-instrument.md

 Making this `organ_drone` closure has really just been a prelude to the real business of making an *instrument* in Extempore.
 An Extempore instrument can be played like a midi soft-synth.
 Individual notes can be triggered with an amplitude, a pitch and a duration.
-Impromptu users will be pretty familiar with this---it's the same as how you would play AU synths in Impromptu.
 The only difference is that the whole signal chain is now written in xtlang and dynamically compiled at run-time.
 You can have a look at it in `libs/core/audio_dsp.xtm` if you want to see the nuts and bolts of how it works.

 This notion of *note-level* control is the key difference between an Extempore *instrument* and the type of audio DSP covered in <span